The Las Vegas Strip

 Popular viewing spots include the sidewalk directly in front of the Bellagio, the pedestrian bridge near Paris Las Vegas, and select nearby restaurants with fountain views.

-This experience works best for visitors looking for a quick, iconic Las Vegas moment without dedicating time to a full attraction.
+This works best for visitors who want a quick, iconic Las Vegas moment without committing time to a full attraction.

 Who It’s Best For